satya-thirumani/bigg-boss-data-set/README.md

 https://satya-data.blogspot.com/2018/01/bigg-boss-data-set-bigg-boss.html

-Here is the data dictionary for Big Boss (India) season's datasets.
+Here is the data dictionary for Bigg Boss (Indian Big Brother) season's datasets.

 - Language - Language in which the show was telecasted/designed